Unofficial-Devry-IT/DeVry-apache-host/README.md

 Since certs expire every 90 days, this is done on the dockerhost machine and then copied into the directory.
 It can be scripted out, however, I choose to do this manually.

-# How To
+# How to setup SSL
 Original version of instructions can be found [here](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/amazon-lightsail-using-lets-encrypt-certificates-with-wordpress)

-Compiled directions can be found [here](https://www.traveryates.com/adding-ssl-cert-to-apache-container/)
+I compiled directions for SSL, they can be found [here](https://www.traveryates.com/adding-ssl-cert-to-apache-container/)

 Updated: 8.1.2021